-ECOMMPAY is multidimensional – it offers a versatile service to all its stakeholders, but to briefly summarise, I’d say that we’re a company who enables online businesses to accept payments from customers all over the world.
+ECOMMPAY is multidimensional – it offers a c to all its stakeholders, but to briefly summarise, I’d say that we’re a company who enables online businesses to accept payments from customers all over the world.

 This pertains to both traditional payment systems, such as credit and debit cards, but also a whole host of alternative, regional payment methods.

 To further questions on what differentiates us from other companies working in the same space, I’d say that we prioritise user experience – not just for the customer, but for everyone who engages with the payment platform in any way.
 We build a convenient, streamlined customer journey for the end-user, yes, but we also ensure an intuitive interface with customisable settings for our client’s operations team, as well as the ability to easily access crucial information, creating analytical reports in a few simple clicks, for business owners.

 That, paired with our stringent security measures and proprietary technologies – we’ve got a dedicated risk department and more than 150 in-house developers – gives us a pretty serious competitive edge.

 As a payment service provider (PSP) and acquirer, your direct customers are the merchants.
 Have you noticed any changes in merchants’ needs and behaviours since you started operating 6 years ago?